 In this example, the t2 table is used in a subquery to translate values of the t1.b column.
 If each table contains N rows, SQLite expects that the subquery will run N times, and hence it will believe it is faster to construct an automatic, transient index on t2 first and then using that index to satisfy the N instances of the subquery.

 The automatic indexing capability can be disabled at run-time using the automatic_index pragma.
 Automatic indexing is turned on by default, but this can be changed so that automatic indexing is off by default using the SQLITE_DEFAULT_AUTOMATIC_INDEX compile-time option.
 The ability to create automatic indices can be completely disabled by compiling with the SQLITE_OMIT_AUTOMATIC_INDEX compile-time option.

-In SQLite version 3.8.0, an SQLITE_WARNING_AUTOINDEX message is sent to the error log every time a statement is prepared that uses an automatic index.
+In SQLite version 3.8.0 and later, an SQLITE_WARNING_AUTOINDEX message is sent to the error log every time a statement is prepared that uses an automatic index.
 Application developers can and should use these warnings to identify the need for new persistent indices in the schema.